With the popularity of CBD growing by the day and research on the benefits developing rapidly, confusion remains on one question: “Is CBD oil legal?”

 This is why it’s highly recommended that UK CBD users only source their products from UK based suppliers with strict vetting and lab testing procedures.

-What are the Rules on Cannabis Oil Legality in the UK?
+Is Cannabis Oil Legal in the UK?

 With the rush of popularity and discussion about CBD oil, it can be easy to assume cannabis oil is the same thing.